coderefinery/TTT4HPC_parallel_workflows/content/pitfalls/concurrency_issues.md

 written to.
 More inconvenient could be suspiciously missing results in the results file, due to two reads of the file, which leads to conflicting writes, where one result is simply lost.
-Or, we could end up with an entirely corrupt file, when two jobs write simultaneously and the filesystem doesn't complain about it...
+Or, we could end up with an entirely corrupt file, when two jobs write simultaneously and the file system doesn't complain about it...

 So, an important thing to keep in mind is to have the parallelized code really be independent of other instances.
 In most cases this means, using index specific output files and having a